qbb-project/echelon/doc/user-guide/tutorial_introduction.rst

 we create a new group 'data' within the root group and save the group handle in data.

-Now we will store some test data in our file.
+Now, we will store some test data in our file.
 To do this, we have to create a new dataset.
 A dataset is a rectangular, homogeneous collection of elements and is the primary facility for data storage in HDF5.
 A dataset can distribute its elements over an arbitrary number of dimensions.
 This is convenient, since many object in science, for example matrices and tensors, extend along several